Spring Cleaning: Five Data Hygiene Tips So Your Sales Data is Always Ready for Analysis

 1. Standardize addresses and change of address

-Typically up to 30% of records lack complete address information.
+Up to 30% of records lack complete address information, and 10% of businesses move each year.
 This affects both deliverability and duplicate search.
-If you have not done so in three years, run a Change of Address (NCOA) process to get your customer’s new addresses.
-Stay up to date on your customers because 10% of businesses move each year.
+If you have not done so in three years, run a Change of Address (NCOA) process to get any new addresses.
 When you receive a street address change, but it’s a PO Box in the same city, retain both – one for mailing and one for secondary validation.

 2. Dupes are the silent killer – banish them